AlBovo/AlBovo.github.io/content/en/ctf/pascalCTF2025.md

 ```

 ### MindBlowing
 This challenge offers a service that computes the **bitwise AND** between a sentence (likely the flag) and a series of integers provided by the user.
 To make everything more interesting, each integer must have no more than *40 bits set to 1*.
-Once the calculations are done, the challenge outputs an array of results.<br>
+Once the calculations are done, the challenge outputs an array of results.

 There are several strategies to solve this challenge.
 One approach involves sending approximately **15 integers**, each with 40 consecutive bits set to 1, and progressively *right-shifted* by `40 * x`, where `x` is the index of the integer.
 Afterward, the flag can be recovered by computing the *bitwise OR* of the results array and converting the resulting integer to bytes (in big-endian order, of course).